|1. Emergency Road Service Coverage||back to top|

 In addition to the vehicles specified for AAA Classic and Plus Members, Premier Members are also eligible for the following:

-Recreational Vehicles (as defined above) are eligible for lockout/locksmith, fuel delivery, battery, tire change, winching/extrication services, and towing reimbursement up to $300.
+Recreational Vehicles (as defined above) are eligible for lockout/locksmith, fuel delivery, battery, tire change, winching/extrication services, and 1 tow up to 200 miles with remaining 3 tows up to 100 miles per incident.

 Empty horse and livestock trailers, boat and jet ski trailers, and ATV and snowmobile trailers are eligible for tire change, winching/extrication services and towing up to 100 miles per incident.